Gina F. Adams has been a lobbyist, a federal liaison, and an information resource for Congress.

 Adams joined the FedEx Corporation in 1992, and has since held a number of important positions – managing attorney of the International Regulatory Affairs Office, staff director, and staff vice president for International Regulatory Affairs.
 In 2001 she was promoted to senior vice president for Government Affairs, and she is a two-time recipient of the FedEx Five Star Award, the highest employee achievement award at FedEx.

-After completing degrees from AU, Howard University, and Georgetown Law Center, Adams began her career as a lawyer in the Attorney Honors Program at the U.S. Department of Transportation and spent nine years in the Office of the General Counsel.
+After receiving an LLM degree in international and comparative law from Georgetown University Law Center, her law degree from Howard University School of Law and a bachelor of science degree from American University, Adams began her career as a lawyer in the Attorney Honors Program at the U.S. Department of Transportation and spent nine years in the Office of the General Counsel.
 While at DOT, she was selected as a Department of Transportation Fellow and later served on the Advisory Committee for the DOT Fellows Program.
-She has since taught at GWU and served on the Governing Committee of the American Bar Association's Forum on Air and Space Law.
+She has since taught at George Washington and served on the Governing Committee of the American Bar Association's Forum on Air and Space Law.

 Adams is extremely active in the Washington, D.C., area and continually supports numerous projects and events that target education, health, our youth and the arts.
 She sits on a number of boards including American University, Alvin Ailey American Dance Theater, Town Hall Education Arts & Recreational Campus (THEARC), National Museum of Women in the Arts, Fight For Children, the Global Virus Network, and the DC Public Education Fund.
 Past board memberships include the Council for Excellence in Government, the American Red Cross, the Meridian International Center, the Beauvoir School (National Cathedral's Elementary School), the Washington Performing Arts Society and the D.C.
 Chamber of Commerce, including a stint as Chair in 2010.